- Discuss the advantages and disadvantages of working as a group rather than as an individual

-A company called Despair, Inc. made a series of posters that poked fun at those black-framed motivation posters that companies began hanging in offices.
-Posters with lions faces touted the qualities of “excellence” and a set of colorful hot air balloons promoted ideas about “diversity.”
+A company called Despair, Inc. made a series of posters that poked fun at those black-framed motivation posters that companies began hanging in offices in the 1980s.
+Posters with lion faces touted the qualities of “excellence” and a set of colorful hot air balloons promoted ideas about “diversity.”
 In this company’s parody of those posters, one of their best sellers showed a bunch of faceless, suited humans throwing their hands into the middle of a huddle.
 The poster says, “Meetings: None of us is as dumb as all of us.”

-No doubt the poster is referring to groupthink.
-Groupthink is a group decision-making phenomenon that prevents a group from making good decisions.
-Groupthink occurs when the group is so enamored with the idea of concurrence that the desire for consensus overrides and stifles the proposal and evaluation of realistic alternatives.
+No doubt the poster may be referring to Groupthink, which is a group decision-making phenomenon that prevents a group from making good decisions.
+Groupthink occurs when the group is so enamored with the idea of agreement that the desire for consensus overrides and stifles the proposal and evaluation of realistic alternatives.

-Perhaps the most famous and most studied example of groupthink occurred when NASA launched the space shuttle Challenger in January of 1986.
+Perhaps the most famous and most studied example of Groupthink occurred when NASA launched the space shuttle Challenger in January of 1986.
 NASA had already once cancelled the launch due to weather, and they were insistent that it go off without a hitch on its newly rescheduled date of January 28, 1986.
-But the makers of a fuel system O-ring, Thiokol, warned NASA that, based on cold weather predicted, that part might fail and yield disastrous consequences.
+The makers of a fuel system O-ring, Thiokol, warned NASA that, based on cold weather predicted, that part might fail and yield disastrous consequences.

 NASA’s internal processes and applied pressure kept those people from speaking up, and in an isolated meeting of Thiokol group members, they weighed the possibilities.
 The company might not be allowed to work with NASA again if they made too much noise.
 The part might not fail.
 And so, they agreed to not make any noise, and to support NASA’s decision to launch.
 That morning, the Challenger exploded killing all seven crew members.

-To avoid groupthink, managers can take the following steps to help their employers.
+To avoid Groupthink, managers can take the following steps to help their employers.
 Managers can:

 - play an impartial role.

-- Focus first on the negatives of the decision before talking about the positives.
+- discuss the negative consequences of the decision before talking about the positive aspects.